aldolat/posts-in-sidebar/readme.txt

 = 1.29 =

+* NEW: Support for custom taxonomies.
 * Updated the Hebrew translation (thanks to Ahrale).
-* The debug section displays the the URL of the site and WordPress version.
+* The debug section displays the URL of the site and WordPress version.

 = 1.28 =